datoptron/datoptron-website/_pages/tools.md

                 <a href="{{ site.baseurl }}/tools/d2rml">
                   <h3>D2RML</h3>
                   <p>
-                  D2RML (Data to RDF Mapping Language) is a data transformation language for defining  data transformation workflows  in order to  publish data in heterogenous formats as linked data.
+                  D2RML (Data to RDF Mapping Language) is a data transformation language for defining  data transformation workflows  in order to  publish data in heterogeneous formats as linked data.
                   </p>
                 </a>
                 <a class="more" href="{{ site.baseurl }}/tools/d2rml">Learn More</a>